jm96441n/personal-site/content/posts/dockerizing-rails-app.md

 CMD ["bin/dev_entry"]
 ```

-You'll see the first thing we do is copy our already installed dependencies from the previous stages, which allows us to utilize the already installed dependencies
+You'll see the first thing we do is copy our already installed dependencies from the previous stages, which allows us to utilize
-without having to reinstall them on each build (assuming they haven't changed.)
-From there we then install the test and development
+the already installed dependencies without having to reinstall them on each build (assuming they haven't changed.)
+From there
-sections of our Gemfile and move on to the final stage.
-In the final stage we set the working directory and set an environment
+we then install the test and development sections of our Gemfile and move on to the final stage.
+In the last stage we set the
-variable which allows us to talk to our local postgres from within the app container.
-Finally, we set our run command to be `bin/dev_entry`
+working directory and set an environment variable which allows us to talk to our local Postgres from within the app container.
-which is a file that we're going to talk about in the next sub-section.
+Finally, we set our run command to be `bin/dev_entry` which is a file that we're going to talk about in the next sub-section.

 #### bin/dev_entry
 ```ruby